michaelfortunato/homomorphism-expressivity/main.typ

   ($frac(1, sqrt(5)) (0, -sin(pi / 5), sin(2 * pi / 5), -sin(3 * pi / 5), sin(4 * pi / 5))$),
 )

-The eigenvalues, their multiplicities $kappa$, and the eigenvectors are shown in @table1.
+The eigenvalues, their multiplicities, and the eigenvectors are shown in @table1.

 #figure(